-The former Australian Kangaroos and Queensland Origin winger turned Rugby Union defence coach guru
+The former Australian Kangaroos and Queensland Origin winger turned Rugby Union coach guru.
+Currently the head coach of Irish side, Ulster, as part of a long coaching stint in Europe.

 Les Kiss joined Ireland as defence coach in 2009 and, by the end of his first season in the job, the men in Emerald Green jerseys were Six Nations and Grand Slam champions.
 The Grand Slam victory was Ireland’s first in 61 years.